jvink10/resume-website/README.md

 - Add email and message functionality on contact page
 - Add contact page content
 - Add invoicing for clients, likely on contact page
-- Add case studies for work including the problem, solution, and tech
+- Add case studies for work including the problem, solution,  tech, and time
+- Give indication that myxos and musings can be clicked or hovered

 ## Fix
 - Photo sphere resizing below 512px